darcydjr/anvil/README.md

 ⏱️ **Real-time Systems** - Live monitoring with sub-second responsiveness 🔌 **Integration Patterns** - External services and third-party API management

-This advanced example is ideal for exploring complex system design, learning microservices patterns, and understanding how Ford Anvil manages large-scale, multi-component architectures with sophisticated capability and enabler relationships.
+This advanced example is ideal for exploring complex system design, learning microservices patterns, and understanding how Anvil manages large-scale, multi-component architectures with sophisticated capability and enabler relationships.

 ### Hello World Example